 We offer custom managed investment programs best suited for portfolios over \$500,000.
 Securities and advisory services offered through Commonwealth Financial Network, Member FINRA/SIPC, a Registered Investment Adviser.
 Our knowledgeable team has a trusted reputation for partnering with our clients every step of the way.
-697 Pomfret Street, Pomfret Center, CT 06259 | 860.928.2341 | info@whzwealth.com E-mail notices to charlie@villagernewspapers.com or fax them to (860) 928-5946.
-Description of the content of James M. Ward, 57 GROSVENORDALE-James M. Ward, 57, of Ravenelle Rd., died peacefully at his residence on
+697 Pomfret Street, Pomfret Center, CT 06259 | 860.928.2341 | info@whzwealth.com E-mail notices to charlie@villagemewspapers.com or fax them to (860) 928-5946.
+Deters are undergoine in 1950 format James M. Ward, 57 NORTH GROSVENORDALE-James M. Ward, 57, of Ravenelle Rd., died peacefully at his residence on